 Unfortunately, bulk hopper truck accidents happen every year, regardless of whether inspectors are checking the big rigs.
 The commercial truck company might deny all responsibility.
 You’re going to need to build a case against the commercial trucking company if you want compensation.

-If you are the victim of a truck wreck or lost a loved one, there is help available, contact now some of the best negligent death attorneys in Houston Texas.
+If you are the victim of a truck wreck or lost a loved one, there is help available, contact now some of the best negligent death attorneys in West Houston.
 You need a team to investigate your case and fight for your cause.

 If you were a general driver on the road and injured in a truck wreck with a bulk trailer, you need the right attorney standing with you.
 Attorney Joe Stephens is ready to take your case.
 The Stephens Law Firm will fight for compensation if you were injured.